 Here are some guidelines to follow within 48 hours to discourage mold growth after the water damage.

-How to Prevent Mold in 7 Simple Steps
+How to Prevent Mold in Florida with 7 Simple Steps

 - Turn Off Electricity